jeff-boykin/old-work-docs/Documents/instructor_directions.md

 ### Student-Facing Repo Template

-This is a template for creating a student-facing repository for your DS instance.
-This is __not__ the DS curriculm.
+This instructional guide is intended to help create a student-facing repository for your DS instance.
+Note: This is __not__ part of the official DS curriculum.
 If you plan to use Schoology instead of GitHub, you can simply hit the "Download ZIP" button to the right and manually populate your Schoology instance with the files for each week.

 For instructions on how to set up a student-facing GitHub repository for your DS class, please see below.

-> __IMPORTANT: Once you are done setting up your student-facing repo, either delete or overwrite the contents of this Readme file before distributing this repo to students!__
+> __IMPORTANT: Once you are done setting up your student-facing repo, either delete or overwrite the contents of this Readme file before distributing to students!__

-##Setting Up Your Student-Facing Repo
+## Setting Up Your Student-Facing Repo

 In Data Science, we recommend using a student-facing repo to distribute project prompts, sample and solution code, slides and notes.
 The instructor or producer should create a student-facing repo for their course by following these steps: